 U.S. Labels Iran's Revolutionary Guard As A Foreign Terrorist Organization

-The Trump administration is designating Iran's Islamic Revolutionary Guard Corops as a foreign terrorist organization, taking an unprecedented step as it seems to increase pressure on Iran's regime.
+The Trump administration is designating Iran's Islamic Revolutionary Guard Corps as a foreign terrorist organization, taking an unprecedented step as it seems to increase pressure on Iran's regime.
 The move seems certain to bring a new level of tension between the two countries, as Iran's leaders have said they will retaliate in kind.

 Iranian lawmakers have prepared legislation that would label the U.S. military as a terrorist group, according to Iran's state-run IRNA news agency.